crodriguez1a/ml-nano/lessons.md

 i
 ​	  correspond to the ii-th time step.
 	- Setting the Value of \epsilonϵ, in Practice
-		- Since we can't infinite episodes in practice, we can use fixed epsilon or let epsilon decay to a small positive number like 0.1
+		- Since we can't have infinite episodes in practice, we can use fixed epsilon or let epsilon decay to a small positive number like 0.1
 		- This is because one has to be very careful with setting the decay rate for \epsilonϵ; letting it get too small too fast can be disastrous.
 If you get late in training and \epsilonϵ is really small, you pretty much want the agent to have already converged to the optimal policy, as it will take way too long otherwise for it to test out new actions!
 ​
 	- MC Control Constant-alpha